clue/clue.engineering/README.md

 make deploy
 ```

-## Auto-Deployment
+## Continuous Deployment

+We use continuous deployment to keep this website up to date.
+Any time a commit
-Any time a commit is merged (such as when a PR is merged), GitHub actions will
+is pushed (such as when a PR is merged), GitHub actions will automatically build
-automatically build and deploy the website.
-This is done by running the above
+and deploy the website.
+This is done by running the above deployment script (see
-deployment script (see previous chapter).
+previous chapter).

+This CI/CD process requires a one-time setup that involves the following steps:
+First, set up the project on the web hosting infrastructure with a `public/`
+docroot.
+Next, configure the hosting to pull from this repository and set up a
+matching read-only deploy key in this repository.
+Finally, set up a webhook in
+this repository to trigger a deployment on any `push` event to the hosting
+platform.